-- During orientation, all interns complete a two day training for the Autism Diagnostic Observation Schedule-Second (ADOS-2) with Dr. Kristin Callahan.
-ADOS administration can be completed at the LSU Behavioral Sciences Center or Algiers Behavioral Health Center and incorporated into assessments when indicated. - While on the primary rotations, psychology interns will be required to attend in-service and other training activities, which are germane to their functioning as members of the multidisciplinary team. - Psychiatry Grand Rounds are held at 1542 Tulane Ave. in the first floor auditorium from 1:00-2:00 pm, usually three Thursdays each month.
-Local, national, and international experts give presentations on diagnostic and treatment issues, biological psychiatry, epidemiological findings, socio-political issues, theoretical developments, and philosophical issues in clinical psychiatry. - Psychology interns have an open invitation to attend monthly lectures offered by the New Orleans-Birmingham Psychoanalytic Center, a well-established training program for mental health professionals interested in psychoanalysis.
-There is also a local group of psychologists who meet monthly called Crescent City Area Psychological Society, which interns are welcome to attend as well. - New Orleans is a popular city for continuing education programs and conventions.
-In the last several years the American Psychological Association, the American Academy of Behavior Therapy, the Society for Research in Child Development, the Society for Personality Assessment, the International Neuropsychological Society, the American Academy of Child and Adolescent Psychiatry, National Child Traumatic Stress Network, ISTSS, and the Louisiana Psychological Association have held their annual conventions here.
-Each Fall, the Louisiana Psychological Association holds a workshop for psychologists.
-In recent years, the LPA and local hospitals have sponsored many useful clinical workshops.
+- During orientation, all interns complete a two-day training for the Autism Diagnostic Observation Schedule-Second (ADOS-2) with Dr. Kristin Callahan.
+ADOS administration can be completed at the LSU Behavioral Sciences Center or Algiers Behavioral Health Center and incorporated into assessments when indicated. - While on the primary rotations, psychology interns will be required to attend in-service and other training activities, which are germane to their functioning as members of the multidisciplinary team. - Committee on Diversity Equity Inclusion and Belonging (CDEIB): This committee brings together the Sections of Psychology and Social Work to learn from one another, change and improve our systems to reflect our values and commitment to social justice and advocate for change and reform where needed.
+The committee meets monthly and also hosts a book club called Grub and Grow which occurs monthly on Thursday afternoons.
+For more information, contact Drs.
+Sandy Hyatt and Nathan Brown. - Psychiatry Grand Rounds are held at 1542 Tulane Ave. in the first floor auditorium from 1:00-2:00 pm, usually three Thursdays each month.
+Local, national, and international experts give presentations on diagnostic and treatment issues, biological psychiatry, epidemiological findings, socio-political issues, theoretical developments, and philosophical issues in clinical psychiatry.
+Interns are welcome to attend if their schedule allows. - New Orleans-Birmingham Psychoanalytic Center (NOBPC): Psychology interns have an open invitation to attend lectures offered by NOBPC, a well-established training program for mental health professionals interested in psychoanalysis.
+The Institute also offers a mentorship program each year which interns are welcome to participate in during the year.
+For more information, contact Drs.
+Billy Walker or Stephen Anen. - Crescent City Area Psychological Society (CCAPS): A local group of psychologists who meet monthly for lectures and socializing.
+Interns are welcome to attend any meetings offered.
+Dr. Moore will share updates from the group throughout the year about events. - New Orleans is a popular city for continuing education programs and conventions.
+Depending on the training year, interns may have an opportunity to present at a conference and/or attend sessions.